How to Get a Cambodia Visa on Arrival | Cambodia

 Cambodia Tourist Visa (T)

-The single entry Cambodia Tourist visa (T-class) costs $30 (£23.30), is valid for 30 days and can be renewed once for a further 30 days without leaving the country.
+The single-entry Cambodia Tourist visa (T-class) costs $30 (£23.30), is valid for 30 days and can be renewed once for a further 30 days without leaving the country.

 Cambodia Ordinary Visa (E)

-If you know you’ll be staying Cambodia for longer than 60 days, don’t get a tourist visa.
+If you know you’ll be staying in Cambodia for longer than 60 days, don’t get a tourist visa.
 A renewable Cambodia Ordinary visa (E-class), also known as a Cambodia Business visa is a better option.
-This single entry Cambodia E-visa on arrival costs $35 (£27.20) and is again valid for 30 days, after which you can extend it.
+This single entry Cambodia E-visa on arrival costs $35 (£27.50) and is again valid for 30 days, after which you can extend it.

 Cambodia Visa on Arrival Requirements